 14-Day Free Trial • No Credit Card Required • No Strings Attached

 - Now, he wishes to know the age group of his valuable customers.
 To find this out, his team created a survey for 500 individuals from 3 categories: 18-30 years old, 31-45, and 46-60.
 All 500 survey takers are the current users of his soaps.

-The collected data showed that while the 18-30 age group bought the maximum soaps, it was the 31-45 age group using them the most.
+- The collected data showed that while the 18-30 age group bought the most amount of soaps, it was the 31-45 age group using them the most.
 And they were talking about the soaps in their circles, too.

 Cross-Sectional Study Examples

 In a cross-sectional study, the variables remain the same throughout.
 This makes it useful in many sectors and circumstances – mainly in financial and healthcare areas.
 Let’s discuss a few examples for better clarity: